Typography

 The Pepperdine typeface strategy is centered around three ideas:

-Source Sans Pro is the recommended typeface for satisfying this strategy.
-It is a free, open-source sans-serif typeface and can be downloaded from the Google open-source library (Helvetica can be used as alternates).
+Roboto Condensed is a highly recommended typeface for satisfying this strategy.
+It is a free, open-source sans-serif typeface and can be downloaded from the Google open-source library.
 In rare instances, a serif typeface might be appropriate.
 In that case Lora is the recommended typeface.
 It too is an open-source typeface and is free to download from Google.

 Web and digital